1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The Marathas were the next major obstacle to British expansion.

-59. The Second Anglo-Maratha War was fought during Wellesley’s tenure in:
+59. The Second Anglo-Maratha War was fought during Wellesley’s tenure in___________.

 A) 1775–1782